khase/ArduinoOTA-Server/README.md

 # Longtime Goals

-I plan to provide this a public service where you can upload and deploy your code to IoT Devices inside and outside your own local area network.
+I plan to provide this as a public service where you can upload and deploy your code to IoT Devices inside and outside your own local area network.

 # TODOs